Jolijn0101/crowdfunding-product-page/README.md

 ## The challenge

 The challenge was to create a crowdfunding product page that looks as close as possible to the design screenshots they had given.
 The page should be watched on a wide range of different screen sizes.
 The hover states should work as seen in the screenshots.
 The visitors could place a pledge and after that the backed amount, progress bar and the total backers should be updated.
 The bookmark button should be working too.
-As an extra item I made the countdown of the days work.
+As an extra item I made the countdown of the days work but commented it out later on.

 ## Screenshots